ackwell/SynapticControl/README.md

 SublimeControl
 ==============

-Take back control of your touhpad!
+Take back control of your touchpad!

 About
 -----